Insights Dashboard

 -

-Don't obsess over individual metrics: The dashboard gives you a holistic view.
+Don't obsess over individual metrics: The results page gives you a holistic view.
 A slightly lower completion rate might be fine if quality scores are high — it could mean your interview is thorough enough that only engaged participants finish.

 -

-Use it for stakeholder updates: The dashboard provides ready-made talking points for research status updates.
+Use it for stakeholder updates: The Experience tab provides ready-made talking points for research status updates.
 "We have 12 completed interviews with an average quality score of 4.1 and five clear themes emerging" is a much better update than "research is going fine."

 -

-Check before and after study design changes: If you update your study brief or change your recruitment approach, the dashboard will show the impact.
+Check before and after study design changes: If you update your study brief or change your recruitment approach, the results page will show the impact.
 Compare metrics before and after the change to see if things improved.

 -